 Yoga Boosts Executive Function by Reducing Stress Levels

 Executive function is the group of mental processes and cognitive abilities such as working memory, impulse control, and reasoning.
 They regulate skills such as organizing tasks, remembering details, managing time, and solving problems that are needed to achieve a goal.[ii]

-Yoga participants show good accuracy on executive function measures and a reduced cortisol response.
+Yoga participants show good accuracy on executive function measures and reduced cortisol response.

-Yoga practice enables the practitioner to move, in a controlled manner, into physical poses, that can be modified, concentrating initially on relaxing their body, breathing rhythmically, and developing awareness of the sensations in their body and thoughts in their mind.
+Yoga practice enables the practitioners to move in a controlled manner into physical poses that can be modified, concentrating initially on relaxing their body, breathing rhythmically, and developing awareness of the sensations in their body and thoughts in their mind.

-In addition to the physical benefits from completing the poses in order, the breathing (pranayama) and meditation parts included in yoga are practised to calm and focus the mind and develop greater self-awareness.
+In addition to the physical benefits of completing the poses in order, the breathing (pranayama) and meditation parts included in yoga are practiced to calm and focus the mind and develop greater self-awareness.

 In yoga, a regular practice of control in poses, breathing, and focused attention allows us to have:

 - Improved decision-making.